 sudo setfacl -m u:jellyfin:rx /media/mymediadrive/example-name-of-file-or-directory

-If you plan to access your Linux Mint Jellyfin Media Server remotely, it is essential to set up a Secure Shell (SSH) tunnel.
+If you plan to access your Linux Mint Jellyfin Media Server remotely, setting up a Secure Shell (SSH) tunnel is essential.
 SSH is a protocol for secure remote login and other secure network services over an insecure network.

 To configure SSH on your Linux Mint server, follow these steps: